-The International Film Series hosts a yearly international film festival on campus.
-The organization works with the Foreign Languages and Literatures Department and the various cultural organizations on campus to show films representing a variety of cultures.
+The International Film Series hosts a yearly international film series on campus.
+The organization works with the foreign languages and literatures department and the various cultural organizations on campus to show films representing a variety of cultures.

 The mission of the Italian Club is to promote the culture and language of Italian and Italian-American students, to invite students of different backgrounds to celebrate the culture and to bring students and faculty together through a common interest.

 MEN IN ACTION (MIA)